gingergeek8192/ElectronSolverr/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)
 Copyright (c) 2026 gingergeek8192

 A Cloudflare challenge solver module for Electron apps.
 Spins up a local Express server on port `8191` that accepts FlareSolverr-compatible requests and solves Cloudflare challenges using an Electron `BrowserWindow`.
+Built for use with Jackett, but may be useful for any app that supports FlareSolverr — note that the HTML response body is not returned on the first solve, which may limit compatibility with some clients.

 ## Usage